backdrop-contrib/demo/README.md

 Demo
 ====

-Demo Site is a simple module that allows you to take a snapshot of a Drupal demonstration site.
+Demo Site is a simple module that allows you to take a snapshot of a Backdrop demonstration site.
 It turns a Drupal installation into a sandbox that you can use for testing modules or publicly demonstrating a module / extension / theme (you name it).
 In short: With cron enabled, the Drupal site will be reset to